pacocp/blog/_posts/2019-12-17-tf2-parallel-gpu.md

 ---
-title: Parallel training in Tensorflow 2.0
+title: "Parallel training in Tensorflow 2.0"
+layout: post
+toc: false
+comments: true
+hide: false
-published: true
+search_exclude: true
+categories: [python,tensorflow]
 ---

 Recently I have been able to use 2 GPUs for model training.
 I was having problems while training with both of them (only one of them was being used).